oakscastle/event/README.md

 Different tickets go on sale with prices based on the accepted performers bids.

+Vendors could place "negative" bids to attend.

-Users reserve however many tickets they want and the first to pass a threshold becomes the actual event.
+Users reserve however many tickets they desire.
+The first to pass a threshold becomes the actual event.

 ### Lockers